tedneward/Azgaarnoth/Creatures/Draconic/IronDragon.md

 charmed by the dragon for 1 minute.
-Each time the dragon or the dragon's companions do anything harmful to the creature, it can repeat the saving throw, ending the effect on itself on a
+Each time the dragon or the dragon's companions do anything harmful to the creature, it can repeat the saving throw, ending the effect on itself on a success.

-## Young Adult Iron
+---

-Dragon
+## Young Adult Iron Dragon
 Large dragon, neutral good
 Armor Class 18 (natural armor)
 Hit Points 147 (14d10 + 70)